Utah vs. Oregon NCAA Football Odds, Plays and Insights | November 20, 2021

 - The Utes have covered the spread twice this season when favored by 3 points or more (in seven chances).

-- Utah's games this year have gone over the total in seven out of nine opportunities (77.8%).
+- Utah's games this year have hit the over on seven of nine set point totals (77.8%).

-- Utah is 4-4 against the spread and 7-2 overall in games when it puts up more than 22.6 points.
+- Utah is 4-4 against the spread and 7-2 overall in games when it scores more than 22.6 points.

-- Utah is 4-2 against the spread and 6-1 overall when the team churns out more than 367.7 yards.
+- Utah is 4-2 against the spread and 6-1 overall when the team churns out over 367.7 yards.

-- This year, the Utes have 11 turnovers, eight fewer than the Ducks have takeaways (19).
+- The Utes have 11 giveaways this season, while the Ducks have 19 takeaways .

 - Find the latest spread and moneyline odds for Utah at SISportsbook.